 Use an independent technical authority to review the results of the assessment

 Team members from outside the program/project being assessed should familiarize themselves with the program/project.
-They will need to understand the purpose of the assessment, the objectives and status of the program, critical Technology Elements, critical manufacturing processes, configuration of hardware, and roles and locations of key contractors and suppliers.
+They will need to understand the purpose of the assessment, the objectives, and the status of the program, critical technologies, critical manufacturing processes, configuration of hardware, and roles and locations of key contractors and suppliers.
 This can usually be accomplished by reviewing existing briefing materials, contracts, and progress reports and through interaction with program/project personnel.

 The program/project office should consider contacting the appropriate office of the Defense Contract Management Agency (DCMA) to gather information on the contractor’s current and past performance.
 DCMA personnel interact with most OEMs frequently and with their key suppliers and may have very useful information about quality problems and other risk areas.
 Consider including DCMA personnel in on-site evaluation teams if they are available.